Game of Change: Game summary

 On game night, Jenison Fieldhouse was packed with a reported crowd of 12,143 in the 12,500-capacity gym.
 The Loyola–Mississippi State matchup was the second half of a doubleheader, following a 7:30 p.m. game between Illinois and Bowling Green.
 The game was preceded with a handshake between Jerry Harkness, a black Loyola player, and Joe Dan Gold, a white Mississippi State player.
 In a 2013 interview, Harkness told NPR of the moment: "The flashbulbs just went off unbelievably, and at that time, boy, I knew that this was more than just a game.
 This was history being made."

 Despite the circumstances, the game itself was played without incident.
-The underdog Mississippi State team started out with a 0–7 lead, holding Loyola scoreless for several minutes.
+The underdog Mississippi State team started out with a jump shot and two lay-ups for a 7–0 lead, holding Loyola scoreless for several minutes.
 Ron Miller ended the shutout, scoring Loyola's first basket with 14:11 remaining in the half.
 His teammate Jerry Harkness shortly followed it with two three-point plays to bring the game to a 12–12 tie.
-By halftime, Loyola led Mississippi State 26–19.
+With 7:01 left, John Egan made a jump shot to give Loyola the lead.
+Thanks to several missed Bulldogs free throws, Loyola led Mississippi State 26–19 at halftime.

-With Vic Rouse and Les Hunter dominating in field goals and rebounds, Loyola stretched their lead to 39–29 with 13:15 left in the second half.
-However, Mississippi State's offense picked up the slack and narrowed the score to 41–38 with 10:55 remaining.
-Mississippi State remained competitive in the game until forward Leland Mitchell, their leading scorer and rebounder, fouled out with 6:47 left.
-Loyola's lead swelled to 57–42, and the Bulldogs were never able to recover.
+With Vic Rouse and Les Hunter leading in field goals and rebounds, Loyola stretched its lead to 39–29 with 13:15 left in the second half.
+However, Mississippi State's offense picked up the slack, going on a 9–1 scoring run and narrowing the score to 41–38 with 10:55 remaining.
+The Bulldogs remained competitive in the game until forward Leland Mitchell, their leading scorer and rebounder, fouled out with 6:47 left.
+With Rouse scoring eight points in the final six minutes, Loyola's lead grew to 57–42, and the Bulldogs were never able to recover.
 The Ramblers won with a final score of 61–51.

 After the game, Loyola coach George Ireland praised Mississippi State as "the most deliberate offense we ran into all year".
-Bulldogs coach Babe McCarthy attributed Loyola's win to strength in rebounding, and said he thought his team would have had to play "a near perfect game" to beat the Ramblers.
+Bulldogs coach Babe McCarthy attributed Loyola's win to strength in rebounding – the Ramblers had 44 rebounds to Mississippi State's 25 – and said he thought his team would have had to play "a near perfect game" to beat the Ramblers.